XingyanLiu/AmphioxusAnalysis/README.md

 Code for analysis of snRNA-seq and scATAC-seq of amphioxus

-Code for building the developmental tree can be found at: https://github.com/XingyanLiu/stagewiseNN
+The package for building the developmental tree can be found at: https://github.com/XingyanLiu/stagewiseNN

 | file                           | description                                                                              |
 |--------------------------------|------------------------------------------------------------------------------------------|